Oregon Widow Files $10 Million Dollar Wrongful Death Claim

 The Register-Guard reached out to the McKenzie-Willamette Medical Center for comment, but they did not respond to the request.
 Officials for the defendant physician groups have not offered any comment, and the defendants have not yet filed their formal responses to the claim in court.

-Thanks to our friend and contributors from Richard J. Banta, P.C. for their insight into wrongful death practice.
+Thanks to our friend Richard J. Banta, P.C. for their insight into wrongful death practice.